-Buying a custom bike that doesn’t yet exist is a scary thing to do.
-Add to that the choice of builders and it can be an overwhelming proposition.
-Some of the most common concerns I hear are “how can I be sure I’ll get what I want when I may not even know myself”?
+Buying a custom bike that doesn’t exist yet is a scary thing to do.
+Add choosing a builder and it can be an overwhelming proposition.
+Some of the most common concerns I hear are: “How can I be sure I’ll get what I want when I may not even know myself?”
 “What if I take my measurements incorrectly?”
-Or “Don’t you need to see me on my bike?”
-I sell almost everything I build to customers I’ll never see in person and I guarantee satisfaction.
-I can do this because I’ve developed a system that allows me to accurately get information from you and spot any mistakes you may make.
-Through conversation I collect information that gives me insights to your past experiences, priorities and goals even if you haven’t given them much thought or are unaware of them.
+“Don’t you need to see me on my bike?”
+I sell almost everything I build to customers I’ll never see in person, but I still guarantee satisfaction.
+I can do this because I’ve developed a system that allows me to accurately get information from you and spot any mistakes you might make.
+Through conversation, I collect information that gives me insight into your past experiences, priorities, and goals even if you haven’t given them much thought.

 I understand taking your measurements and feeling good about them can be intimidating.
-To assure that you have taken the measurements correctly I have included a couple “flag” measurements that double check your accuracy.
-I also look for inconsistencies between your experiences, body measurements and bike measurements.
-If any inconsistencies occur I’ll ask questions to pinpoint the reasons for the inconsistencies.
-When confirming information I use an approach that will prevent you from accidentally contaminating the information.
-Once I have the information and we feel good about its accuracy I’ll start to work towards a specific design outline.
+To ensure that you have taken the measurements correctly, I include a couple of “flag” measurements that double-check your accuracy.
+I also look for inconsistencies between your experiences, body measurements, and bike measurements.
+If any inconsistencies occur, I’ll ask questions to pinpoint the reasons behind them.
+When confirming information, I use an approach that will prevent you from accidentally contaminating the information.
+Once I have the information and we feel good about its accuracy, I’ll start to work toward a specific design outline.

-In a way your frame is already designed.
+In a way, your frame is already designed.
 It’s a product of your goals.
-You may not know how to get to them but I do.
-It’s my job to understand your goals and priorities and that is done through conversation.
-Body measurements are important but what you have to say is just as important.
+You may not know how to get to them, but I do.
+It’s my job to understand your goals and priorities, and that is done through conversation.
+Body measurements are important, but what you have to say is just as important.
 The key to designing your frame is to understand your unique experiences.
-You can take two different individuals with identical body size and type and the correct design for each can vary radically, even if they have the same goals.
+You can take two different individuals with identical body types and the correct design for each can vary radically, even if they have the same goals.
 The reason is experience.
 A person’s reality is a product of their experiences.
-Without understanding what a person’s experiences have been, you cannot understand what their reality is.
+Without understanding a person’s experiences, you cannot understand what their reality is.

-In our conversations we discuss in regular language what you want from your new bike.
-I’ll want to know things like how you ride it, time in the saddle, road surface, geography and use.
-We’ll also discuss things like lightness, durability, intended service life and price.
-As I gain understanding of your goals we’ll identify a list of priorities.
-Starting at the top we work from one priority to the next to design the frame/bike that will meet those requirements.
-I break the design process into four main categories; fit, geometry, ride characteristics and configuration and we break each of those categories into a series of even smaller choices.
-The idea is that if we break down the design process into bite-sized decisions; you will understand and feel comfortable with each choice that we make.
-In the end, once you “ok” the design you’ll have a deep understanding of the design and you’ll feel confident in the outcome.
-It’s this detailed approach which begins the day of deposit (order date) and continues through sign-off that will assure you’ll KNOW you’re going to get what you want.
+In our conversations, we discuss in regular language what you want from your new bike.
+I’ll want to know things like how you ride it, time in the saddle, road surface, geography, and use.
+We’ll also discuss things like lightness, durability, intended service life, and price.
+We’ll identify a list of priorities as I gain understanding of your goals.
+Starting at the top, we work from one priority to the next to design the frame/bike that will meet those requirements.
+I break the design process into four main categories: fit, geometry, ride characteristics, and configuration.
+We break each of those categories into a series of smaller choices.
+The idea is that if we break down the design process into bite-sized decisions, you will understand and feel comfortable with each choice that we make.
+When you have approved the design, you’ll have a deep understanding and you’ll feel confident in the outcome.
+This detailed approach begins the day of deposit (order date) and continues through sign-off to assure that you’ll know you’re going to get what you want.
 You can see a detailed description of the design process HERE.